-While there has been a decline in cash use, cash remains immensely popular and important for consumers.
-Which? research shows that almost three quarters of adults in the UK say they use cash at least two or three times a week, compared to only one in 20 who say they use cash once every three months or less.
+Cash remains immensely popular and important for consumers.
+Which? research shows that almost three quarters of adults in the UK say they use cash at least once or twice a week, compared to only one in 20 who say they use cash once every three months or less.

 Without a wider strategy for cash, the closure of bank branches, post offices and ATMs could mean the UK reaches a point where maintaining the current system of free-to-access cash is no longer viable.
 There are also potential risks to all UK consumers and businesses if we no longer have a sustainable cash network.
 Recent IT failures at RBS, for example, have highlighted that the distribution of cash can be a critical national infrastructure, and often the only viable alternative if a consumer or business cannot make an electronic payment.

-That is why Which? is calling on the Government to take urgent action to protect cash by placing a duty on the Payment Systems Regulator (PSR) to protect access to cash and to ensure the sustainability of the UK’s cash infrastructure.
+That is why Which? is calling on the Government to take urgent action to protect cash by placing a duty on a regulator to protect access to cash and to ensure the sustainability of the UK’s cash infrastructure.
 This would:

 - Support consumer choice